-The RTP has increased the grooming reimbursement rate for large groomers (e.g. PistonBully groomers) to \$120/hour.
+As of the 2020 Grant Cycle, the RTP has increased the grooming reimbursement rate for large groomers (e.g. PistenBully groomers) to \$120/hour.
 This rate may be used in lieu of receipts for fuel, oil, and general maintenance/repairs.
 The rate does not cover groomer operator labor.
-Grantees with 2018 or 2019 RTP awards must continue to use the former large groomer reimbursement rate (\$60/hour) for those projects.
+Grantees with a pre-2020 award must continue to use the former large groomer reimbursement rate (\$60/hour) for those pre-2020 projects.